reactGo/reactGo/README.md

 Component Hierarchy
 ===================
-app
+-app.js
-- App.React
+	- App.react
-	- NavigationBar
+		- NavigationBar.react
 	  - RouteHandler
 			- Vote.react
-			- EntryBox
+				- EntryBox.react
-			- MainSection
+				- MainSection.react
-			- Scoreboard
+				- Scoreboard.react
-		- Login
+			- Login.react
-		- Logout
+			- Logout.react
-		- About
+			- About.react

 Todo:
 ================
 1. Include an easy set up for database (postgresql).
+2. Passport auth with google-auth
+3. Figure out the best way to serve css (inline, radium, webpack or global main.css as is)
-2. Use of PureRenderComponent mixin for performance
+4. Use of PureRenderComponent mixin for performance
-3. Passport auth with express - IN PROGRESS.
-- [x] Fetching correct state on refresh.
-4. Making the modules more extendible, so you can reuse them.
 5. Let me know!

 How to Contribute: